 In its Communication of 19 January 2021, the Commission announced that it will set up an EU vaccine sharing mechanism to structure the provision of vaccines shared by Member States with partner countries through a Team Europe approach, paying special attention to the Western Balkans, the Eastern and Southern neighbourhood, and Africa.

-And on 22 July, the President announced the firm commitment that Team Europe will deliver at least 200 million doses to low and middle income countries by the end of the year.
+On 22 July 2021, the President announced the firm commitment that Team Europe will deliver at least 200 million doses to low and middle-income countries by the end of the year.
 A majority of these doses will be delivered through COVAX.